Get the Compensation You Deserve After a Spinal Cord Injury

-Those in the construction industry in particular are at higher risk of spinal cord injuries, usually due to falls from high places or machinery accidents.
+Those in the construction industry, in particular, are at higher risk of spinal cord injuries, usually due to falls from high places or machinery accidents.
 If you were injured at a worksite, your workers’ compensation can cover your lost wages and medical bills as you recover.

 Do I Need a Spinal Cord Injury Attorney?

 While you are not required to hire an attorney for your spinal cord injury case, doing so will only help your claim.
-Without a lawyer, you will be left to deal with filing important documentation and negotiating with all parties on your own, at a time when you are also dealing with recovering from your injury.
+Without a lawyer, you will be left to deal with filing necessary documentation and negotiating with all parties on your own at a time when you are also dealing with recovering from your injury.
 These other involved parties are invested in minimizing their responsibility – and claimable damages – owed to you.

 Let Munley Law Fight for Your Justice

 A spinal cord injury can dramatically alter the course of your entire life.
 You may need to change careers, rework parts of your home or car for accessibility, and manage pain for the rest of your life.
 All of this is on top of costly medical treatments in the short and long term.